Mewtwo76/python-starter-snake/README.md

 2. you use snake_info.json to customize your snakes color, head and tail.
 That is all.

-3. gameobjects.py can be ignored(i think).
+3. gameobjects.py is game objects that you can use to code your snake.

 4. snakelogic.py is where you put all the code that makes your snake do whatever you code it to do.